63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 1. Head to Mr. Sanchos Beach Club

 Mr. Sanchos is one of many all-inclusive beach clubs on Cozumel.
-For about $70 per person, you get full access to the club, which includes a nice beach with beautiful water, pools, chairs, all you can eat/drink, showers, lockers, and more.
+For about $70 per person, you get full access to the club that includes a nice beach with beautiful water, pools, chairs, all you can eat/drink, showers, lockers, and more.
 It’s an easy way to enjoy the island’s beaches and get your fill of food and drink, all for one price.
 (See our full list of Cozumel resorts with day passes here.)

 2. Lounge on the Beach at the Pier (Puerta Maya)